Programming in AL

 - Add new data or transfer data from one table to another, for example, from a journal table to a ledger table.

-- Combine data from multiple tables into one report or display it on one form or page.
+- Combine data from multiple tables into one report or display it on one page.

 Where to write AL code

 Almost every object in Dynamics 365 Business Central contains triggers where you can add your AL code.
 Triggers exist for the following objects:

 You can initiate the execution of your AL code from the following:

 - Any object that has an instantiation of the object that contains AL code.
 An example of an instantiation is a variable declaration.

 local method, then you cannot run it from another object.

 var keyword, and the syntax looks like this: